Ukraine war: Russia increases attack and advances in the east - 04/19/2022 - World

 More importantly, in the late morning (early day in Brazil), the Russians took Kreminna, a city of 18,000 north of Severodonetsk.
 “Kreminna is under the control of the orcs [vilões monstruosos da saga ‘O Senhor dos Anéis’, como muitos ucranianos chamam os russos]”, said the governor of Lugansk province, Serhii Gaidai.

 It is the first victory of its kind in that offensive, and it indicates an attempt to bypass the well-defended line of contact, the former border in the eight-year civil war between pro-Russian rebels and Kiev.
 There were bombings across the region, particularly Marinka, Slavianski and Kramatorsk.
-Kharkiv, to the north, is under intense fire, according to its mayor.
+Kharkiv, to the north, is under intense fire, according to its mayor, and at least four people have died.

 This was announced by the leader of the Russian republic of Chechnya, Ramzan Kadirvov, a Putin ally with forces in the city.
+Until tonight, there was no end result.
 Moscow has offered a ceasefire to the remaining defenders, holed up in a metallurgical complex, and to the Ukrainian Armed Forces as a whole, in which it should be ignored.

 Kiev can have its troops surrounded or see them flee, in the worst case.
 But it can also win, given that Moscow is estimated to have twice as many attackers (about 80,000 men) on the field as defenders: military theory advocates a ratio of 3 to 1 to guarantee a victory for the aggressors.